 In Boa vs Python, the python stalks a teenage couple that is having sex, and actually licks the girl, who, because her eyes are closed, thinks it is her lover.
 Then the python, which should be a constrictor, bites them squarely in half.

-In Once Bitten, the hero is targeted by the vampire Countess because he's a virgin.
+Inversion: In Once Bitten, the hero is targeted by the vampire Countess because he's a virgin.
 He and his girlfriend end up having quickie sex in a coffin, rendering his blood unsuitable for her needs.

 Piranha Part Two: The Spawning opening scene had a couple discussing where they failed to have sex because the guy found fault in everything.
 The hotel room was too dry, the beach too sandy and the boat too uncomfortable.
 They then go scuba-diving into a shipwreck and decided to have sex, you know nothing better than that, right?
 Well okay the killer piranha did kinda ruin the mood.